was hosted by Transition Town Jericho, building community to build resilience for whatever the future holds.

 John: Climate change is only one part of a more global problem.
 World-wide economics are now based on growth: more things, bigger things.
-And that's a dead end, literally.
+And that's a dead-end, literally.
 We as human beings across the globe need to increase ecological literacy.
-We need to increase the sense that we all belong to community and to the earth.
+We need to increase the sense that we all belong to a community and to the earth.

 The resilience of local farmers is rooted in local communities.

 - Farmers need local people to be willing to buy local produce.
 They need people to understand what they're paying for when they pay more for produce than they might in supermarkets.

 - Many of the panel talked movingly about the help and support of friends, neighbors, and family members.